vrikodar/P4ck3t/P4ck3t.md

 ## Port assignment in VLANs

- - Statically assigned by an administrator
+ - `Static VLANs`: Statically assigned by an administrator
- - Dynamic Vlan: using something like VMPS {VLAN membership policy server} {based on MAC address new devices attached are alloted VLANs}
+ - `Dynamic VLANs`: using something like VMPS {VLAN membership policy server} {based on MAC address new devices attached are alloted VLANs}
+ - `Voice VLANs`: Specifically used by IP phones